mesalock-linux/mesapy/sgx/README.md

 At last, you can write your own application (e.g., the `App/App.cpp` file in the example) to call the trusted python function.

+## Roadmap

+MesaPy for SGX is still a work-in-progress project.
+Right now, it supports simple tasks like secure computation.
+Here is a TODO list.

+  - bring more Python modules into SGX (e.g., the standard library and NumPy)
+  - multi-threading support
+  - GC support
+  - remote attestation

+If you are interested in contributing to MesaPy for SGX, feel free to open an issue stating your plan and start working on it.